OpenAPI Specification with @operation Decorator

 }

-export default App;For a live demonstration, see the “Hello World” application .
+export default App;For a live demonstration, see the “Hello World” application spec .
 Additional details are available on the “Hello World” page.